 - The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.

 Consistent with applicable regulations and guidance from the U.S. Department of Education, Illinois Tech established a process to distribute HEERF I, HEERF II, and HEERF III funds, which can be found below.

 - Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

 All students initially eligible to apply for awards in accordance with Illinois Tech’s process (see answer to question 6 above) were encouraged to apply on Wednesday, May 6, 2020.
 A copy of the communication can be found here.
 Additional email, call, and text communications were sent in June, July, and September.
 Similarly, the application details were shared within the university student announcements (TechToday) as well as on Blackboard, Upshow, and Facebook.

 Communication to students who received an initial distribution of HEERF II was sent on March 3, 2021 and can be found below.
 Further information was sent to eligible students regarding how to apply for funds on March 8, 2021 and can be found below and similar information sent when eligible graduate students were able to apply on April 13, 2021 can be found below.
 Additional email reminders regarding the availability of remaining funds were sent in May.
 Communication regarding HEERF III is ongoing.
-See below for the communication sent on August 17, 2021 to students with past due balances.
+See below for the communication sent on August 17, 2021 to students with past due balances, October 13, 2021 to fall term grant recipients, and January 4, 2022 to unaccompanied homeless youth (UHY) students.
 Additional communications are forthcoming as Illinois Tech continues the HEERF III distribution.
 Students are able to learn more and apply here.

 Original Posting: May 9, 2020; DOE Required Updates: May 28, 2020, July 12, 2020, August 26, 2020, October 10, 2020, January 10, 2021, July 10, 2021, October 10, 2021, January 10, 2022, April 10, 2022, and July 11, 2022.
 The information set for above was last updated on July 11, 2022.